-The horizontal distance between the courses (from turning pole to turning pole) should be no less than 10m.
+A minimum horizontal distance of 10 m between the courses (from turning pole to turning pole) is required.
 The distance between the center of the start gates or doors should be the same as between the two courses.

 1226 Start